Restocking with Growth in Mind

-The last thing you, as a seller, want is to run out of inventory, especially if there’s demand for that inventory.
-With that in mind, it’s important to spend some time thinking about your restock plan and inventory control.
+The last thing you as a seller want is to run out of inventory, especially when there’s a demand for that inventory.
+With that in mind, it’s important to spend some time thinking about your restocking plan and inventory control.
 There are a lot of factors to consider when crafting a restock plan, but the benefits of being well-prepared will result in more profit for you and your business.

-Before we jump into the nitty gritty, here are a couple of terms that are important in the restocking world:
+Before we jump into the nitty-gritty on restocking strategies, here are a couple of terms that are important in the world of intelligent inventory management:

 When you restock, it’s important to consider the amount of inventory you have on backorder.
 You most likely want to fulfill those backordered quantities as quickly as possible, and you also want to plan ahead to hopefully avoid putting inventory on backorder again.

 A minimum order quantity is the minimum amount of inventory you want to purchase at a time.
 Shipping costs can be a big factor in determining this quantity, as some vendors will offer shipping discounts once certain quantities have been exceeded.

 Maximum Order Quantity

 A maximum order quantity is the maximum amount of inventory you want to purchase at a time.
 Shipping costs can again be a factor, as can warehouse costs, or simply physical space.
 You probably don’t want to start stacking stuff in the aisles.